 Lately, in many of the online eczema communities, I’ve seen a lot of talk about the overuse of and addiction to topical steroids or cortisone used to treat eczema.
 This condition is called Red Skin Syndrome and sufferers have uncontrollable spreading eczema.
-I featured a guest post from one mom whose child is in the process of steroid withdrawal and it sounds just horrific.
+I featured a post from one mom whose child is in the process of steroid withdrawal and it sounds just horrific.
 But just what causes the skin to react in such a way for some people when they use cortisone for a long period of time?

 I recently came across some information about a “steroid allergy” that intrigued me.
 Could those with Red Skin Syndrome actually be having an allergic reaction to the steroid or more specifically, to a specific ingredient in the steroid?
 And what about others, without Red Skin Syndrome, that use cortisone with little change in their eczema?
 Or those that must use ever-increasing strengths of cortisone to experience any relief from their eczema?
 We know allergies, eczema, and asthma are all related – after all, they compose the atopic triad.
 So, is there such a thing as a steroid allergy and could it further aggravate someone’s eczema?